-The Society is run by its Executive Committee comprising four honorary officers and other elected members of the Society.
+The Society is run by its Executive Committee comprising four honorary officers and up to six other elected members of the Society.
 The Committee has powers to co-opt up to three additional members.
-Elections take place each AGM, which is usually held in July.
+Elections take place at the Society’s AGM in July of each year.

 The Executive until the next, 29th, AGM in 2021 includes:

 Deirdre LaBassiere LL.B (Hons) is a governance specialist with 18 years’ experience in legal and regulatory environments.
 Her vast experience includes advising, training and supporting organisations in governance, compliance, risk and assurance; more recently in data protection with the EU General Data Protection Regulation (GDPR) and the Data Protection Act 2018.

 Deirdre is currently the Governance & Compliance Manager at Housing21, a leading provider of retirement housing and extra-care living for older people and is also a much sought after public-speaker and consultant.

 Deirdre was an early board member of organisations such as the Black Solicitors Network, the Future Melting Pot CIC and the Birmingham Leadership Foundation and has served as Honorary Secretary of the Lunar Society.
 A passionate advocate for women’s rights, she currently serves on the board of Women Acting In Today's Society (W.A.I.T.S).